Go Back Email Link

 Chocolate Buttercream Frosting

-• Beat the butter on a medium speed for 30 seconds with a paddle attachment until smooth.
+• Beat 1 1/2 cups (3 sticks) of butter on a medium speed for 30 seconds with a paddle attachment until smooth.

-• Add in the sifted dark cocoa, vanilla extract and salt.
+• Add in 1/2 cup of sifted unsweetened cocoa powder, 1 tsp of vanilla extract, and 1/4 tsp of salt.
 Mix on low until the ingredients are fully incorporated.

-• Slowly mix in the powdered sugar.
-Halfway through, add in the heavy cream to make the frosting easier to mix.
+• Slowly mix in 3 1/2 cups of powdered sugar.
+Halfway through, add 1/3 cup of heavy cream to make the frosting easier to mix.

-• Mix in the cooled, melted dark chocolate on a low speed until the ingredients are fully incorporated and the desired consistency is reached.
+• Then mix in 1 cup of cooled, melted dark chocolate on a low speed until the ingredients are fully incorporated.
 Cover with plastic wrap to prevent crusting and set aside.

 Assembling This Chocolate Raspberry Mousse Cake

-• As you assemble the cake, spread about 1/4 cup of raspberry jam on top of each cake layer.
-Spread about 1/3 of the chocolate mousse in an even layer on top of the jam.
+• As you assemble the cake, spread about 1/3 cup of raspberry jam on top of the first 3 cake layers.
+Then spread about 1/3 of the chocolate mousse in an even layer on top of the jam.
 If desired, gently press about 2/3 cup of fresh raspberries into the mousse.
+Flip the top cake layer upside down to make it easier to frost.

 • Repeat with the remaining cake layers.
 Smooth any overhanging mousse around the cake with a large offset spatula, then freeze the cake for about 10 minutes in the freezer.
-This will help the buttercream between the cake layers firm up and make the cake way easier to frost.
+This helps the mousse and filling firm up so the cake is easier to frost.

 Video